Who can use this contract?

 - spares and contractor liability

-It’s appropriate for a small to medium-sized business that wants a standard form of maintenance contract for its various suppliers.
+It’s appropriate for a small to medium-sized business that wants a standard form of maintenance contract.

 You may also find these contracts of use: